26lights/PlayR/src/sphinx/basics.rst

 HTTP method mapping
 ===================

-To answer HTTP request, Play'R defines a set of traits you should implement depending on what HTTP method you want to support.
+To answer HTTP requests, Play'R offers a set of traits you should implement depending on what HTTP method you want to support.

-For url starting only with the resource name, like: ``/resource`` there are only two possible methods: list and create with the following mapping:
+For url starting only with the resource name, like: ``/resource``, there are only two possible methods: list and create with the following mapping:

    +-------------------+--------------------+------------------+
    | HTTP Method       | Play'R trait       | Scala method     |